ankitects/anki-manual/src/background.md

 While there is no denying the huge impact SuperMemo has had on the field, it is not without its problems.
 The program is often criticized for being buggy and difficult to navigate.
-It only runs on Windows computers.
 It is proprietary software, meaning that end-users cannot extend it or access the raw data.
 And while very old versions have been made available for free, they are quite limited for modern use.